wrld3d/wrld-example-app/android/README.md

     -   By default, the project is compiled for three different architectures: **armeabi**, **armeabi-v7a**, and **arm64-v8a**.
     -   If you do not need all of these, or you wish to quickly test on a single architecture, you can remove some of them from [Application.mk](/android/jni/Application.mk#L4).
     -   For example: `APP_ABI := armeabi`

+## Troubleshooting

+### Eclipse hangs adding native support

+Some developers have experienced a deadlock when adding native support to the project.
+The IDE hangs, and the project is left in a corrupted and unrecoverable state.
+The following steps mitigate this issue:

+- Destroy the corrupted Eclipse workspace by deleting the metadata Eclipse creates in android directory.
+The metadata are:
+    - .classpath file
+    - .project file
+    - .cproject file
+    - .settings directory
+- Create the workspace again as described in [Setting up the project](#setting-up-the-project)
+- Delete the contents of [Android.mk](/android/jni/Android.mk#L4).
+- Add native support to the project
+- Revert the change to Android.mk